-The Everglades is an internationally recognized ecosystem that covers approximately 2 million acres in South Florida and represents the largest subtropical wetland in the United States.
-The historic Everglades extended over an area approximately 40 miles wide by 100 miles long, from the south shore of Lake Okeechobee to the mangrove estuaries of Florida Bay.
+The Everglades is an internationally recognized ecosystem that covers approximately 9000 square kilometers (3480 square miles) in South Florida and represents the largest subtropical wetland in the United States.
+The historic Everglades extended from the south shore of Lake Okeechobee to the mangrove estuaries of Florida Bay.
 More than half of the original system has been lost to drainage and development (Davis and Ogden, 1994), including the Everglades Agricultural Area (EAA) located south of Lake Okeechobee.
 Today's remaining Everglades, which are primarily included within the boundaries of the Everglades Protection Area (EPA), are comprised of Everglades National Park (Park) including Florida Bay and the Water Conservation Areas (WCAs) (WCA-1, WCA-2A, WCA-2B, WCA-3A and WCA-3B) (Figure 1-1).
 These areas are the primary targets of the Everglades restoration, and are described in the next section of the Report, followed by descriptions of areas adjacent to the EPA.